gmarpons/Crisp/README.md

 combination describing the debugging/optimizing/profiling options you have used to build LLVM/clang (see Prerequisite 1 above).

-It build/install works correctly, it should drop two shared libraries in a `lib` sub-directory of your installation place: `crispclang.so` and `crispllvm.so`.
+If build/install works correctly, it should drop two shared libraries in a `lib` sub-directory of your installation place: `crispclang.so` and `crispllvm.so`.
 They are a `clang` plugin and a loadable analysis pass for `opt` command, respectively.
 They are meant to work together